 - Education

-- Successful completion of secondary school (Grade 12) with 2 to 4 years of related experience, or a college diploma in a related discipline (e.g. Office Administration) and one year of experience.
+- Successful completion of secondary school (Grade 12) with 2 to 4 years of related experience; or college diploma in a related discipline (e.g., Office Administration) with 1 year of experience.

 - Knowledge, Skills & Abilities